MaRDI4NFDI/open-interfaces/docs/source/getting-started/installation.md

 ## Dependencies

-Open Interfaces depends on several external libraries and tools, such as CMake, a C compiler, Python interpreter, Julia, SUNDIALS, SciPy, etc.
+Open Interfaces depend on several external libraries and tools, such as CMake, a C compiler, Python interpreter, Julia, SUNDIALS, SciPy, etc.